I'm Here

 If you have a plan with the National Flood Insurance Program, they provide clear communication on how to file a flood damage claim.
 Local authorities may be overwhelmed if the volume of their requests is high but reach out to them first in an emergency.
 The American Red Cross of Indiana can also provide resources if you’ve been impacted by severe weather and need assistance, the Indiana Region phone number is 888-684-1441.

 If the damage is widespread in your area, utility companies may shut off gas, water and other utilities if deemed necessary.
 FEMA provides extensive guidelines on how to protect utility systems from flood damage.
-If the utility companies haven’t shut off service to your area, if you know where your shut-off locations are and if it is safe to do so, consider turning off gas, electricity and water to reduce the risk of fires or electrocution.
+If the utility companies haven’t shut off service to your area, and you know where your shut-off locations are , consider turning off your gas, electricity and water if it is safe to do so.
+These precautions can help reduce the risk of fires or electrocution.
 Do not go near appliances if you’re in contact with wet surfaces or standing water.

 If you have flood insurance through the National Flood Insurance Program, their website provides valuable information on the correct procedures to document the damage.
-FEMA recommends taking photos and video of all damage, recording serial numbers on personal property with those identification numbers, keeping receipts for any costs related to the flood damage and more.
+FEMA recommends taking photos and video of all damage, recording serial numbers on personal property, keeping receipts for any costs related to the flood damage and documenting other relevant details.

 Once you receive confirmation that it is safe to return home, cleaning up the flood damage will be an important next step.
 The American Red Cross shares information on how to safely clean and repair your home after a disaster.
 Their webpage includes tips on what type of personal protective equipment to wear, recommended cleaning products and includes a section dedicated to tips on cleaning water damage.